rasmus-kirk/rustle/README.md

 ```

 So, by default if there has been no sound playing for 10 minutes (as measured
-by ALSA), generate a sine wave of 20Hz for 2 minutes, resetting the silence
+by `pw-dump`), generate a sine wave of 20Hz for 2 minutes, resetting the silence
 period.

-## Installation
+## installation

 **Nix (recommended):**